5 Flat Fee MLS Companies in Hawaii

 Get a near-instant real estate house price estimate from HomeLight for free.
 Our tool analyzes the records of recently sold homes near you, your home’s last sale price, and other market trends to provide a preliminary range of value in under two minutes.

-Alternatives to flat fee MLS services in Hawaii:
+Alternatives to flat fee MLS services in Hawaii

 If a flat fee MLS service isn’t the right fit for your home sale, here are a few other options to consider.

-A flat fee real estate agent charges a set rate, typically between $3,000 and $5,000, instead of a percentage-based commission.
+• Flat fee real estate agent: A flat fee real estate agent charges a set rate, typically between $3,000 and $5,000, instead of a percentage-based commission.
 This option provides some professional guidance while still giving sellers control over their sale.
 Be sure to check the contract for included services and any extra fees.

 Will I save money with a flat fee MLS listing service?

 While a flat fee MLS listing can reduce commission costs, it may not always lead to higher overall profits.
-Research from the National Association of Realtors shows that FSBO homes sell for nearly 14% less than agent-assisted sales.
-The median sale price for FSBO homes was around $380,000, compared to $435,000 for those sold with an agent.
+Research from the National Association of Realtors (NAR) shows that FSBO homes sell for significantly less than agent-assisted sales.

-Additionally, about 40% of FSBO sellers list their homes to sell to a friend or neighbor.
-In these cases, homes sold for even less, with a median price of $345,000—almost $100,000 below agent-represented sales.
+The median sale price for FSBO homes was $360,000, compared to $425,000 for those sold with an agent.
 While a flat fee MLS can be a cost-saving tool, it’s important to weigh the potential trade-offs in final sale price.

 What if I need to sell my Hawaii home fast?

-• If you need to sell quickly, options like a We Buy Houses company or an iBuyer can help.
-These companies purchase your home in nearly any condition, often closing in days.
+If you need to sell quickly, options like a We Buy Houses company or an iBuyer can help.
+These firms purchase your home in nearly any condition, often closing in days.
 However, they typically pay less than what you’d get on the open market, making speed the trade-off for a lower sale price.

-• For a faster sale with more control, Simple Sale connects you with cash buyers who can close quickly or helps you find an agent with experience in fast home sales.
+For a faster sale with more control, Simple Sale connects you with cash buyers who can close quickly or helps you find an agent with experience in fast home sales.
 This can provide flexibility while still getting competitive offers for your home.

 What else should I know about selling a house in Hawaii?